Alexhuszagh/BreezeStyleSheets/README.md

 - Close and dock float icon sizes scale poorly with font size.

 For an example of using QCommonStyle to override standard icons in a PyQt application, see [standard_icons.py](/example/standard_icons.py).
 An extensive reference can be found [here](https://doc.qt.io/qt-5/style-reference.html).
 A reference of QStyle, and the default styles Qt provides can be found [here](https://doc.qt.io/qt-5/qstyle.html).

-# Known Issues

-Some issues cannot be fixed with stylesheets alone, or there are bugs in Qt itself that prevent these issues from being fixed.

-- Placeholder Text color: for the widgets `QTextEdit`, `QPlainTextEdit`, and `QLineEdit`, you can set placeholder text for when no text is present.
-In Qt5, this is correctly grayed out when the placeholder text is present, which is not respected in Qt6 (as of Qt version 6.3.0).
-An example of a workaround [placeholder_text.py](/example/placeholder_text.py), which only works currently for Qt5.
-Using the native stylesheet shows it uses hard-coded colors for Qt6, so this is almost certainly a Qt bug.
-This is likely referenced in [QTBUG-92947](https://bugreports.qt.io/browse/QTBUG-92947) and [QTCREATORBUG-25444](https://bugreports.qt.io/browse/QTCREATORBUG-25444).
-- `QSlider` ticks disappear when using stylesheets, which is a known bug referenced in [QTBUG-3304](https://bugreports.qt.io/browse/QTBUG-3304) and [QTBUG-3564](https://bugreports.qt.io/browse/QTBUG-3564).
-An example of how to style a `QSlider` is available in [slider.py](/example/slider.py), however, this does not work with a stylesheet applied to a `QSlider`.
-- Triangular QTabBar text and border colors must be the same.
-- Triangular QTabBars do not have hover events for non-selected widgets.
-- Custom padding for triangular QTabBars on the bottom is ignored.
-All other tab positions work.
-- `QDial` cannot be customized via a stylesheet, which is a known bug in [QTBUG-1160](https://bugreports.qt.io/browse/QTBUG-1160).
-An example of how to style a `QDial` is available in [dial.py](/example/dial.py).
-This works out-of-the-box, and can be a drop-in replacement for `QDial`.
-- `QCompleter` doesn't have a hover event in Qt5 on the drop-down menu.
-This works fine in Qt6, and changing rules for `QListView` (the drop-down menu) changes the drop-down menu in Qt6, but not Qt5.

 # Installing